Prepare devices for working from home or remotely

 - Deployment Reference for Mac

-- Apple devices come with built-in accessibility features, such as VoiceOver for employees who are blind or have low-vision, Voice Control for employees with motor disabilities and closed captions for employees who are deaf or hard of hearing.
+- Apple devices come with built-in accessibility features such as VoiceOver for employees who are blind or have limited vision, Voice Control for employees with motor disabilities, or closed captions for employees who are deaf or hard of hearing.
 Find out more about accessibility in Apple devices.

-- To discover more ways to be more productive, collaborative and creative on your own and with your team, take a look at the Tips for working with Apple devices guide.
+- To discover more ways to be more productive, collaborative and creative, both on your own and with your team, take a look at the Tips for working with Apple devices guide.

 - Find out how to clean your Apple devices.

 Some resources mentioned in this document may not be available outside the United States.